tidalcycles/tidalcycles.github.io/_getting_started/running/index.md

 SuperDirt.start
 ~~~~

+To start TidalCycles in Atom open the Packages menu then select TidalCycles -> Boot TidalCycles.
+A small window will open at the bottom of the window and display some text to tell you that the
-To start TidalCycles, create a new document in Atom, save it with a filename that ends in `.tidal`, e.g. `test.tidal`, then try running a simple pattern:
+GHCi interpreter is running.
+Next, create a new document and save it with a filename
+that ends in `.tidal`, e.g. `test.tidal`.
+Try running a simple pattern by typing
+in the code below and holding down shift and pressing enter to evaluate it (Holding
+  down control and pressing enter will also work, this evaluates multiple lines).

 ~~~~haskell
 d1 $ sound "bd sn"